The Mediterranean diet for health benefits is a great way to get healthy and live longer.

 A study in more than 1.5 million healthy adults revealed that following a Mediterranean diet was correlated with a reduced risk of cardiovascular mortality and overall mortality.

-The Mediterranean diet is also associated using a reduced incidence of cancer and Parkinson’s and Alzheimer’s diseases.
+The Mediterranean diet also reduces cancer incidence and Parkinson’s and Alzheimer’s diseases.
 Women who eat a Mediterranean diet combined with extra-virgin olive oil and mixed nuts may have a reduced risk of breast cancer.

 A recent study also indicates that the Mediterranean diet can prevent melancholy.

-For these reasons, most if not all-important scientific organizations encourage healthy adults to adopt a Mediterranean style of eating to prevent major chronic diseases.
+For these reasons, most, if not all-important, scientific organizations encourage healthy adults to adopt a Mediterranean eating style to prevent major chronic diseases.

 The Importance of the Mediterranean Diet